USDA-FSEPRU/O157LineageAssignment/README.md

 # O157 Lineage Assignment
-A script that returns the LSPA6 lineage result for O157 *Escherichia coli* when given genomic data in a FASTA format.
+A script that returns the Lineage-Specific Polymorphism Assay-6 (LSPA-6) result for O157 *Escherichia coli* when given genomic data in a FASTA format.

 The LSPA6 lineage typing is based on: